PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

   * - inflow
     - Inflow of all reservoirs.
-    - To model the simplified hydropower operation.
+    - To model the high-fidelity hydropower operation.

-  * - init storage level
+  * - initial energy storage level
-    - Initial storage level of different storage technologies.
+    - Initial energy storage level of different storage technologies.
     - To model the initial storage level of energy storage.

   * - lifetime